LindaBrennan/UWT-Tax-Calculator/README.md

 *    Make note of the URL
 *    Provide the URL to the script as an argument at runtime

+The following is an example a URL provided at runtime

 	jQuery('document').ready( function(){
 		filelocation = {